palakhare/Emotions-Detection-System/README.md

 EMOTION DETECTION SYSTEM

 A real-time AI web application that detects human emotions from text or video (facial expressions) using Machine Learning and Deep Learning.
-🌟 Overview

-The Emotion Detection System identifies emotions from:

 Facial Expressions (Real-Time Video) – Captures live webcam feed to detect emotions such as Happy, Sad, Angry, Surprise, Neutral, Fear, Disgust.